 We may pass your information to third-party providers, agents or subcontractors for the purpose of delivering services to you.
 The School has in place a robust procurement system and only works with third-party suppliers who can provide evidence of their data protection programme and have robust security measures in place.
 When using third-party suppliers, we only share information necessary to deliver the specific task or service required.

-The School doesn’t share or sell your data to third parties for their own purposes unless we are required to do so by law (for example, if we receive a court order, or to prevent fraud or another crime).
+The School doesn’t share or sell your data to third parties for their own purposes unless we are required to do so by law (for example, for the fulfilment of statutory UK Government returns, if we receive a court order, or to prevent fraud or another crime).

 Personal data is stored on the School’s password-protected database, which is hosted on a secure server.